 6. Logging and Monitoring

 Logging works differently depending on whether your server is part of a domain.
-Domain logons are processed by domain controllers, and they have the audit logs for that activity.
-Stand alone servers will have security audits available and can be configured to show passes and/or failures.
+Domain logins are processed by domain controllers, and they have the audit logs for that activity.
+Stand-alone servers will have security audits available and can be configured to show passes and/or failures.

 Windows Server Setup and How Can ITAF Help You?

 Each one of these 6 Steps in Implementing the Windows Server can take some time to implement.
 But by establishing a routine of initial server configuration and infrastructure, you can ensure that new machines in your environment will be resilient.
 For any query related to your server-to-server communication setup, please contact us and we will be glad to help you.